 A digital pioneer for two decades, Jason Mogus is the principal strategist at NetChange.
 He has led digital transformation projects and campaigns for some of the world’s most recognised social change organisations and movements.
 In 2016, Jason and his team launched the Networked Change Report, which unpacks the elements behind today’s most successful advocacy campaigns.

-Tabatha is Founder at OrganiseUs.
-She gets to combine her creative and strategic communication skills with the unique joy of bringing world class digital training to people looking to change the world for good.
-Tabatha also works as Director of Business Development Australia at Change.org, the world's largest social change platform.
-Tabatha gives expert advice to dozens of the country's leading non-profits on their email, digital strategy, and engagement and has over 18 years' experience developing media, communication and engagement strategies, and over seven years as a daily newsroom journalist.
+Tabatha is Founder at OrganiseUs, a digital communication and training agency advising on digital strategy for some of Australia's most influential campaigns, including #StopAdani.
+Tabatha loves combining her creative and strategic communication skills with the unique joy of bringing world-class digital training to people looking to change the world for good.
+Tabatha was former Director of Business Development Australia at Change.org, the world's largest social change platform, set up the digital engagement team at the Australian Conservation Foundation and has over 18 years' experience developing media, communication and engagement strategies, and over seven years as a daily newsroom journalist.

 Beth Becker runs Becker Digital Strategies and is Senior Fellow in Digital Strategy and Training at the New Leaders Council, recruiting, training and promoting US progressive leaders.
 Beth has been named one of the world's 100 Best Social Media Strategists and has 20+ years of experience in communications, marketing, political digital strategy and training.

-Aaron Lamb is Head of Digital at Oxfam Australia and is an expert at digital fundraising.
+Aaron Lamb is Associate Director of Public Affairs at Oxfam Australia and is an expert at digital fundraising.
 He led the strategy for the Nepal emergency response which resulted in over $9 million donated via digital channels alone.
 Aaron makes sense of making dollars.
 He sits on the board for Cambodian Kids Can and is a bestselling sci-fi author.

 With a little help from our friends